fenago/ansible-course/md/Lab_7.md

     msg: "{{ about_automation | improve_automation }}"
 ```

-In the preceding code, we\'ve reused a number of examples from earlier
-labs of this course.
-You can also define the handlers, variables,
-default values, and so on to the role, as discussed previously, but for
-our example, this will suffice.

 The final stage in creating our best practice directory structure is to
 add a top-level playbook to run.
 By convention, this will be called